-- 17.1 We work in partnership with other agencies to promote the best interests of our children and keep them as a top priority in all decisions and actions that affect them.
-Our school will, where necessary, liaise with these agencies and make requests for support from Birmingham Children's Trust.
+- 17.1 We work in partnership with other agencies in line with Right Help Right Time to promote the best interests of our children and keep them as a top priority in all decisions and actions that affect them.
+Our school will, where necessary, liaise with these agencies to implement or contribute to an Early Help Assessment and Our Family Plan and make requests for support from Birmingham Children's Trust.
 These requests will be made by the DSL to the Children's Advice and Support Service (CASS) 0121 303 1888.
-Where the child already has a safeguarding Social Worker or Family Support Worker, the 'Request for Support' should go immediately to the team involved, or in their absence, to their team manager. - 17.2 When invited the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school-held data and intelligence to the discussion so that the best interests of the child are met. - 17.3 We will co-operate with any Child Protection enquiries conducted by Birmingham Children's Trust: the school will ensure representation at appropriate inter-agency meetings such as Our Family Plan, Children in Need, Initial and Review Child Protection Conferences, and Core Group meetings. - 17.4 We will provide reports as required for these meetings (17.3).
+Where the child already has a safeguarding Social Worker or Family Support Worker, concerns around escalation of risks must be reported immediately to the Social/ family support worker, or in their absence, to their team manager. - 17.2 When invited the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school-held data and intelligence to the discussion so that the best interests of the child are met. - 17.3 We will co-operate with any Child Protection enquiries conducted by Birmingham Children's Trust: the school will ensure representation at appropriate inter-agency meetings such as Our Family Plan, Children in Need, Initial and Review Child Protection Conferences, and Core Group meetings. - 17.4 We will provide reports as required for these meetings (17.3).
 If the school is unable to attend, a written report will be sent and shared with Birmingham Children's Trust at least 24 hours prior to the meeting. - 17.5 Where a pupil/student is subject to an inter-agency Child Protection Plan or a multiagency risk assessment conference (MARAC) meeting, the school will contribute to the preparation, implementation and review of the plan as appropriate.